Norman B.: Career

 Norman B.'s career has spanned the worlds of broadcasting, advertising, and hospitality.
 After studying graphic design and graduating from Richmond College, London, his first position was as a graphic designer for BBC News.
 He later began working as an art director for EMI Records, working on album covers, publicity, and branding campaigns.
 He began his own boutique agency, specializing in branding and promotion for the music and fashion industries.
 A client based in Seattle, Washington, led to an extensive stay in America.
 An opportunity to be a guest on a local radio show, talking about the new music coming out of the UK.
 His radio appearance attracted enough interest from listeners and management alike to prompt Norman to explore a regular radio time slot.

-For several years, Life Elsewhere was a syndicated program, going out to college stations throughout the U.S. It later became a permanent feature on station KCMU (KCMU became KEXP-FM 90.3FM in April 2001).
+Life Elsewhere became a permanent feature on station KCMU (KCMU became KEXP-FM 90.3FM in April 2001), after being a syndicated program being broadcast to multiple college stations.

 Life Elsewhere morphed into a weekly show for independent London, UK, station Phoenix Radio.
 Norman B. launched the reggae show Positive Vibrations for KCMU.
 The show could be heard on Saturday mornings.

-"'All things considered, 'Positive Vibrations' may be the best show on local radio," wrote Bart Becker of The Seattle Weekly.
-"The host, Norman Batley is a chatty, funny, and informative Britisher."

-Norman B.’s first foray into commercial radio was in 1984 for top-rated album-oriented rock station KXRX, where he produced and hosted Seattle Blues, a Sunday night show that drew a large and devoted following.
+Norman B.’s first foray into commercial radio was in 1984 for an album-oriented rock station KXRX, where he produced and hosted Seattle Blues, a Sunday night show that drew a large following.
 Bart Becker of The Seattle Weekly wrote that Norman B. was "stirring up the Sunday night radio waves" and "breaking the sound barrier."
-The ratings for Seattle Blues were so strong that he was lured away to host a midday talk show on KGW in Portland, Oregon, with the KXRX management flying the host back and forth between the two cities.
-Prompted by the success of Seattle Blues, KXRX unveiled a new weekly new music show hosted by Norman B. called, The Xtra Hour.
+Following the ratings performance of Seattle Blues, Norman B. was invited to host a midday talk show on KGW in Portland, Oregon, with KXRX management facilitating his travel between the two cities.
+Prompted by the success of Seattle Blues, KXRX released a new weekly new music show hosted by Norman B. called, The Xtra Hour.